 So, the present plan is to turn the itinerary around and have the tour start in Shanghai, try to have it shown at other locations in China – Xian is high on my list and so is Beijing, Chengdu and Shenzhen and whoever indicates an interest – and then have it travel 2021-2023 back towards Europe.

-But a few days ago, I was informed by my friend in Tehran, Iran, who has worked in the contemporary art gallery sector that there is one to three museums that would be welcoming it in April-May.
+But a few days ago, I was informed by my friend in Tehran, Iran, who has worked in the contemporary art gallery sector, that there are one to three museums that would be welcoming it in April-May.

 That would be so exciting.
 Given Tehran’s amazingly vibrant contemporary art scene, I would love to have it shown there.

-In June I am anyhow going to be a keynote speaker at an international conference at Tehran’s University arranged by the Faculty of World Studies because it has set up an international Master’s program in academic peace and conflict studies.
+In June, I am anyhow supposed to go to Tehran to be a keynote speaker at an international conference at Tehran’s University arranged by the Faculty of World Studies because it has set up an international Master’s program in academic peace and conflict studies.
 I am a little proud to add that it was set up in the wake of my lecture there in 2013.

 So, it looks like a lot of Iran travels and activities.
 That is good also in a larger perspective.
-People-to-people and cultural contacts are immensely important now the West, the US in particular, is strangulating the Iranian people – 85 million – with extremely hard economic sanctions and an oil embargo, threatens to attack the country and demonize it ad absurdum, all supported by the mainstream media.
+People-to-people and cultural contacts are immensely important now the West, the US in particular, is suffocating the Iranian people – 85 million – with extremely hard economic sanctions and an oil embargo, also threatening to attack the country and demonize it ad absurdum, all supported by the mainstream media.